glaziou/whomap/README.md

     background = NA, na.label = "No data", disclaimer = FALSE,
     legend.pos = c(0.09, 0.26))

 X is a dataframe.
-It must contain a variable named "iso" holding country ISO3 codes, and a second categorical variable named "var".
+It must contain a variable named "iso3" holding country ISO3 codes, and a second categorical variable named "var".
 There should be no more than 6 categories (excluding "No data" and "Not applicable") for optimal display of the legend.
 The category labels should be short.